USDA FoodKeeper – Cold Storage Guidelines

-"According to FDA guidelines, fresh raw lobster should be stored in the coldest part of the refrigerator at a temperature of 32-38°F and used within 1-2 days of purchase to ensure food safety."
+"According to USDA guidelines, fresh raw lobster should be stored in the coldest part of the refrigerator at a temperature of 32-38°F and used within 1-2 days of purchase for optimal quality and safety."

 Fridge